 What does this look like in practice?

 As people have the opportunity to explore what has been troubling them their interest in themselves and their self-respect grows.
-They are often enabled to move on from the past and see more potential and possibilities in the present than they had hither-to.
-It can be helpful to come in for a few sessions to look at a particular issue or some other people want to spend longer in therapy, looking in depth at how they have got to where they are now and how they can best move forwards.
+They are often enabled to encompass and move on from their experiences in the past, and see more potential and possibilities in the present than they had hither-to.
+It can be helpful to come in for a few sessions to look at a particular issue, or some other people want to spend longer in therapy, looking in depth at how they have got to where they are now and how they can best move forwards.
 It can be a very enriching process and can impact positively on your relationships, your work and your general sense of well-being.
 I think that improving your relationship with yourself is the key.
 People often don’t realise how hard on themselves they are, and how dismissive of their own feelings, until someone else starts to point it out!